Unreliable narrator

-An unreliable narrator is a narrator whose credibility is compromised.
-They can be found in fiction and film, and range from children to mature characters.
-The term was coined in 1961 by Wayne C. Booth in The Rhetoric of Fiction.
-While unreliable narrators are almost by definition first-person narrators, arguments have been made for the existence of unreliable second- and third-person narrators, especially within the context of film and television, and sometimes also in literature.
+In literature, film, and other such arts, an unreliable narrator is a narrator who cannot be trusted, one whose credibility is compromised.
+They can be found in a wide range from children to mature characters.
+While unreliable narrators are almost by definition first-person narrators, arguments have been made for the existence of unreliable second- and third-person narrators, especially within the context of film and television, but sometimes also in literature.

+The term "unreliable narrator" was coined by Wayne C. Booth in his 1961 book The Rhetoric of Fiction.
+James Phelan expands on Booth's concept by offering the term "bonding unreliability" to describe situations in which the unreliable narration ultimately serves to approach the narrator to the work's envisioned audience, creating a bonding communication between the implied author and this "authorial audience".

 Sometimes the narrator's unreliability is made immediately evident.
 For instance, a story may open with the narrator making a plainly false or delusional claim or admitting to being severely mentally ill, or the story itself may have a frame in which the narrator appears as a character, with clues to the character's unreliability.
 A more dramatic use of the device delays the revelation until near the story's end.
 In some cases, the reader discovers that in the foregoing narrative, the narrator had concealed or greatly misrepresented vital pieces of information.
 Such a twist ending forces readers to reconsider their point of view and experience of the story.
 In some cases the narrator's unreliability is never fully revealed but only hinted at, leaving readers to wonder how much the narrator should be trusted and how the story should be interpreted.

-Overview

 Classification

 Attempts have been made at a classification of unreliable narrators.
-William Riggan analysed in a 1981 study discernible types of unreliable narrators, focusing on the first-person narrator as this is the most common kind of unreliable narration.
-Adapted from his findings is the following list:
+William Riggan analysed in a 1981 study four discernible types of unreliable narrators, focusing on the first-person narrator as this is the most common kind of unreliable narration.
+Riggan provides the following definitions and examples to illustrate his classifications:

-The Pícaro a narrator who is characterized by exaggeration and bragging, the first example probably being the soldier in Plautus' comedy Miles Gloriosus.
-Examples in more recent literature are Moll Flanders, Simplicius Simplicissimus or Felix Krull.

-The Madman a narrator who is either only experiencing mental defense mechanisms, such as (post-traumatic) dissociation and self-alienation, or severe mental illness, such as schizophrenia or paranoia.
-Examples include Das Cabinet des Dr. Caligari, Franz Kafka's self-alienating narrators, noir fiction and hardboiled fiction's "tough" (cynical) narrator who unreliably describes his own emotions, Barbara Covett in Notes on a Scandal, Charles Kinbote in Pale Fire, the unnamed protagonist of Edgar Allan Poe's The Tell-Tale Heart, and Patrick Bateman in American Psycho.

-The Clown a narrator who does not take narrations seriously and consciously plays with conventions, truth, and the reader's expectations.
-Examples of the type include Tristram Shandy and Bras Cubas.

-The Naïf a narrator whose perception is immature or limited through their point of view.
-Examples of naïves include Huckleberry Finn, Holden Caulfield and Forrest Gump.

-The Liar a mature narrator of sound cognition who deliberately misrepresents themselves, often to obscure their unseemly or discreditable past conduct.
-John Dowell in Ford Madox Ford's The Good Soldier exemplifies this kind of narrator.